-We reject Sinn Fein's notion that we must unite the country before we can have socialism.
-Their basic believe is in "National Liberation".
+We reject Sinn Féin's notion that we must unite the country before we can have socialism.
+Their basic belief is in "National Liberation".
 They put the "nation" before the working class.
 They organise around the slogan of "One Nation - One People".
 In this country there is not one people - there is a ruling class and there is a working class.
 Their interests are not the same, in fact they are in total opposition to each other.
-What the Provos want is state capitalism of the sort found in Cuba or some of the third world countries.